ASamarkRoth/ScanningSystem/README.md

 ## TO DO ##

+* Install hooks and configure a proper use.
+How?
+* Monitor laser range finder options and z-coordinate measure possibilities.

 * Test the swipe-scan procedure.
 * Configure Data AQuisition with the xy-scanning.
 I.e.
   * Do we get proper data?